-Forest Fires: New UN report warns of danger
+Forest Fires: UN report 2022 warns of danger

 Together with GRID-Arendal, the UN Environment Programme UNEP published the latest figures on forest fire danger.
 According to these figures, forest fires are expectedly increasing by 50 percent by the end of the century.